 You must register for Value Added Tax (VAT) if your annual turnover exceeds or is likely to exceed the following annual limits: €75,000 in respect of the supply of goods or €37,500 in respect of the supply of services.

 Subcontractors: If you are a self-employed subcontractor working in construction, forestry or meat processing there is detailed information about Relevant Contracts Tax on the Revenue website.

 If you are self-employed you pay Class S PRSI contributions.
 This entitles you to a limited range of social insurance payments including, Widow's, Widower's or Surviving Civil Partner’s Contributory Pension, Guardian's Payment (Contributory), State Pension (Contributory), Maternity Benefit and Adoptive Benefit.
 In 2014 Class S PRSI contributions are paid at a rate of 4% on all income or €500 whichever is the greater.
 If you earn less than €5,000 from self-employment in a year you are exempt from paying Class S PRSI but you may pay €500 as a voluntary contributor.

 You should register for Class S PRSI with Revenue - see 'How to apply' below.
 The Department of Social Protection has published a leaflet PRSI for the Self-Employed-SW74.

 Family members and PRSI

-If a self-employed sole trader either employs, or is helped in the running of the business by a spouse, civil partner or other family member(s), this is known as family employment and these family members are not covered by the social insurance system.
+If a self-employed sole trader either employs, or is helped in the running of the business by specified family member(s), this is known as family employment and these family members are not covered by the social insurance system.

 If you are an employee of a limited company that is owned by your spouse or a family member, you are insurable at PRSI Class A (or Class J).
 If you are not an employee but participate in the running of the company or if you hold a directorship or shareholding position and have control over its operations, you may be treated as a self-employed contributor and liable to pay Class S PRSI (provided you earn more than €5,000).